LogicalOverflow/music-sync/README.md

 [![License](https://img.shields.io/github/license/LogicalOverflow/music-sync.svg?style=flat-square)](https://github.com/LogicalOverflow/music-sync/blob/master/LICENSE)

 # Music Sync
-A go-based application to play the same music from mutiple devices at once.
-It works best when all playing devices are similar, to avoid diffrences in the time it takes the audio to be played.
-I usually test the timing with two Windows 7 machines, one amd64, one 386 to ensure the timing diffrence between the devices is small enought that hearing 2 different devices playing music sounds like one.
+A go-based application to play the same music from multiple devices at once.
+It works best when all playing devices are similar, to avoid differences in the time it takes the audio to be played.
+I usually test the timing with two Windows 7 machines, one amd64, one 386 to ensure the timing difference between the devices is small enough that hearing 2 different devices playing music sounds like one.

 ## Installation
 To install do `go get github.com/LogicalOverflow/music-sync/...` or download the executable from the [latest release](https://github.com/LogicalOverflow/music-sync/releases/latest).